-The award recognises excellence in leadership and scholarship in the teaching (at any level), of the discipline of geography, or otherwise in promotion, engagement or communication of geography to scholarly and to wider audiences.
+- The award recognises excellence in leadership and scholarship in the teaching (at any level), of the discipline of geography, or otherwise in promotion, engagement or communication of geography to scholarly and to wider audiences.
 The candidate may be an academic, professional or ‘nominated citizen’ who has excelled in leadership and scholarship in the teaching of geography, including (though not limited to): teaching at any level, research into teaching and/or promotion, engagement, communication of geography to scholarly and to wider audiences.
 The award may recognise a single achievement, and/or cumulative activities/outputs.
 The nominee may be an individual or a group.

-Candidates may self-nominate for the award, or be nominated by a member.
+Members may nominate for the award or be nominated by another member.
 If self-nominating, then the nomination must include contact details of one referee who must be a member of the Institute.
 The nomination should take the following form:

-- An additional 150 word summary of the contribution;
+- an additional 150-word summary of the contribution;

-- Attached independent evidence of the nature, extent and impact of the contribution; and
+- attached independent evidence of the nature, extent, and impact of the contribution; and

-- Evidence of eligibility.
+- evidence of eligibility.

-To be eligible for the ATLAS, the nominee must be a current financial member of the IAG, or nominated by a current financial member.
+- To be eligible for the ATLAS, the nominee must be a current financial member of the IAG, or nominated by a current financial member.